jkool702/forkrun/DOCS/INVARIANTS.md

 ## 13. Checklist Summary

-If all sections above remain true, **v9.8.0-NUMA is correct** — regardless of:
+If all sections above remain true, **forkrun is correct** — regardless of:
 * batching heuristics
 * wake frequency
 * NUMA placement